cjdbarlow/Part-One/peep.md

 Airway resistance decreases as lung volume increases.

 ###Cardiovascular Effects
-####Cardiac Effects
+* Alteration in cardiac output
-* Reduction in VR due to increased CVP
+    * PEEP and IPPV generally decrease CO via decreasing VR due to the increase in intrathoracic pressure.
     Leads to reduction in RV filling pressure, LV filling, and CO.
         * This is the predominant reason why CO falls with the application of PEEP
+        In a well patient, CO falls by:
+            * 10% with IPPV and ZEEP
+            * 18% with IPPV and 9cmH<sub>2</sub>O of PEEP
+            * 36% with IPPV and 16cmH<sub>2</sub>O of PEEP
+        * These changes are:
-    * These changes are more marked in hypovolaemia
+            * More marked in hypovolaemia
+            Changes are reversed with volume expansion.
+            * Less severe with poor lung compliance
+            Reduced compliance greatly reduces the effect of PEEP and IPPV on the vasculature, as the rise in intrapleural pressure is reduced.
+    * LV preload may also be reduced due to increased RV afterload
+        * Increased RV afterload may increase RV EDV, displacing the interventricular septum into the LV
+        * The bulging septum decreases LVEDV, causing LV diastolic function and reduced LV filling
+        This is an example of **ventricular interdependence**.
+    * Reduced LV afterload due to reduced LV transmural pressure
+    In some cases, IPPV augments circulatory function by reducing LV afterload to a greater extent than preload.
+        * Effects in a well patient are minimal, as PEEP is relatively small in magnitude compared to systemic arterial pressures
+        * In patients generating highly negative intrathoracic pressures, the LV transmural pressure can increase markedly, increasing LV afterload and reducing cardiac output

+* Reduction in MAP
+MAP decreases as PEEP increases.

+* Changes to oxygen flux
+PEEP will tend to improve PO<sub>2</sub> whilst reducing CO.

 * Changes to pulmonary vascular resistance and RV afterload